Kururin Paradise

 is a 2002 puzzle video game developed by Eighting and published by Nintendo for the Game Boy Advance.
-It is the second entry in the Kururin series and the sequel to Kuru Kuru Kururin (2001).
-The game was released exclusively in Japan on December 6, 2002.
-North American and European releases of the game were planned, but later canceled.
+It is the second entry in the Kururin series and the sequel to Kuru Kuru Kururin (2001), which was released exclusively in Japan on December 6, 2002.
+A North American release of the game was planned and revealed at E3, but later canceled.
+The player controls Kururin in a constantly spinning helicopter, navigating through mazes to rescue members of his family, who he assumes were kidnapped by a group of traveling magicians.
+It introduces alternate paths that can be unlocked by finding keys in levels, which unlock additional levels.
+Additionally, a selection of sixteen minigames can be played in single-player and multiplayer.

 The game received generally positive reviews, with praise for its introduction of new gameplay mechanics and minigames.
+It was also praised for its increased difficulty, being considered an improvement over the first entry in the series.
 Kururin Paradise was followed by Kururin Squash! on the GameCube in 2004, and was later re-released on Wii U Virtual Console on December 9, 2015, also exclusive to Japan.

 Gameplay

 Kururin piloting the Helirin through a maze to collect a key.

-Similar to the first game, the player pilots Kururin in the Helirin, a helicopter that continuously spins as the player attempts to navigate through mazes to reach the goal at the end.
+Similar to the first entry, Kururin Paradise is a maze navigation puzzle game.
+The player pilots Kururin in the Helirin, a helicopter that continuously spins as the player attempts to traverse through mazes to reach the goal at the end.
 If Kururin loses all three hearts in a level, it is restarted from the beginning.
-The Adventure mode contains the game's story with 34 levels, some of which are accessed by unlocking alternate paths, and the Challenge mode contains 30 levels with the goal of reaching the goal as fast as possible.
+New to Kururin Paradise, the player can use the right shoulder button to speed up the rotation of the Helirin, with the left shoulder button changing its color.
+The Adventure mode contains the game's story with thirty-four levels, some of which are accessed by unlocking alternate paths, and the Challenge mode contains thirty levels with the goal of reaching the goal as fast as possible.

-Four players in the multiplayer mode playing a minigame involving Kururin flying solo from his helicopter.
+Four players in the multiplayer mode playing the minigame "In The Sky" involving Kururin flying solo from his helicopter.